getchoo/nix-exprs/README.md

 ### enabling the binary cache

-all packages are cached in my own [attic](https://github.com/zhaofengli/attic) instance. you can use this yourself by following the instructions [here](https://docs.attic.rs/user-guide/index.html), with the endpoint being `https://cache.mydadleft.me` and no token required. the binary cache endpoint `https://cache.mydadleft.me/nix-exprs` may also be used in the `nixConfig` attribute of flakes or a system configuration.
+all packages are cached by [cachix](https://cachix.org). to enable it, you can run `nix run nixpkgs#cachix use getchoo`. it may may also be used in the `nixConfig` attribute of flakes or in a system configuration.

 <details>
 <summary>example</summary>